VaultaFoundation/docs/native/07_node-operation/50_tutorials/10_watching-transfers.md

 > action, as it occurred from a `exchange::withdraw` action.
 It was a non-root-level action.

-Though this tutorial centers around watching for transfers, you can use the same method to watch for any action that occurs on the EOS Network, from any contract.
+Though this tutorial centers around watching for transfers, you can use the same method to watch for any action that occurs on Vaulta, from any contract.

 ## Download the token ABI